Hasim-R/Hasim-R/README.md

 ### 🧬 About Me

-- 🎓 Currently pursuing my **Master's in Biomedical Engineering & AI**
+- 🎓 Currently pursuing my **Master's in Biomedical Engineering & Artificial Intelligence**
 - 🔬 Researching **AI, Machine Learning, Signal Processing & Image Processing** for real clinical applications
 - 📄 Presented research at **ICIRIST-2026 International Conference** — *"Continuous Late-Onset Sepsis Prediction in Neonates using Hybrid AI and Physiological Signals"*
 - 🩺 Passionate about building AI that clinicians can actually **trust and explain**, not just black-box predictions